Nonthermal electron acceleration in turbulent post-flare coronal loops: Conclusions

-First, we established a consistent numerical framework to track particle energetics by implementing an improved guiding-centre-approximation formalism, that enforces explicit energy conservation while retaining the essential physics of particle dynamics.
-The new method evolves the perpendicular energy explicitly, and sacrifices exact magnetic-moment conservation to capture particle energization much more accurately compared to standard approaches.
-We observed how in our turbulent MHD setup, magnetic-mirror terms dominate in instantaneous strength but, as expected, only act in exchanging energy between degrees of freedom.
-The net energization arises from curvature and perpendicular gradient effects, which together account for an overall average electron acceleration of $\sim 0.8\%$ the initial energy, over one dynamical MHD time.
-Our improved numerical approach captures this dynamics accurately, without allowing mirror forces to introduce spurious net energization.
-We observed that particles in the looptop turbulence develop suprathermal tails in their energy distributions, with a relative increase in energy that is slightly more pronounced in the perpendicular direction.
-Although the very high-energy cutoffs observed ($\gamma\sim10^2$) are likely an artefact of the approximations introduced in our approach, the moderate-energy parts of the distributions are consistent with flare observations in the solar corona.
-The bulk of the energy distribution remains within the range of SXR (energy $\lesssim 10$~keV and $\gamma \lesssim 1.02$), while the nonthermal tails reach energies compatible with HXR Bremsstrahlung emission (energy $ > 10$~keV, $\gamma \sim [1.02-2]$).\\ We distinguished three stages in the evolution: I. an initial injection phase marked by an adjustment of the initially thermal electrons to the turbulent environment, II. a sustained acceleration phase characterized by efficient energy gain, and III. a saturation phase with slower evolution and converged, unchanging nonthermal features.\\ The analysis of energy exchange terms indicates that perpendicular-gradient effects dominate the acceleration and efficiently pump energy into the particle motion, while curvature effects play a secondary role, mainly for particles traveling on extended trajectories.
-Statistical correlations between energy gain and pitch angle further confirm that the strongest energization occurs for electrons trapped in bouncing trajectories, consistent with stochastic Fermi-like acceleration mechanisms mediated by turbulence.
-This is consistent with the analysis of \citealt{Bacchini2024}, supported here by quantitative measurements allowed by our new numerical approach. \\ Overall, these results support the interpretation that KHI-induced looptop turbulence provides an efficient mechanism to produce nonthermal electrons in post-flare coronal loops, thereby contributing to the observed X-ray emission.
-Although the study here adopted an idealized 2.5D MHD background that does not incorporate the reconnection zone above the postflare loop, our findings are expected to carry over to turbulent flare arcades as found in recent full 3D MHD settings of the standard flare evolution \citep{Ruan_2023,Ruan2024}.
+First, we established a consistent numerical framework to track particle energetics by implementing an improved guiding-centre-approximation formalism, which enforces explicit energy conservation while retaining the essential physics of particle dynamics.
+The new method evolves the perpendicular energy explicitly, and sacrifices exact magnetic-moment conservation to capture particle energisation much more accurately compared to standard approaches.
+We observed how, in our turbulent MHD setup, magnetic-mirror terms dominate in instantaneous strength but, as expected, only act in exchanging energy between degrees of freedom.
+The net energisation arises from curvature and perpendicular gradient effects, which together account for an overall average electron acceleration of $\sim 0.8\%$ the initial energy, over one dynamical MHD time unit.
+Our improved numerical approach captures this dynamics accurately, without allowing mirror forces to introduce spurious net energisation.
+We observed that particles in the looptop turbulence develop supra-thermal tails in their energy distributions, with a relative increase in energy that is slightly more pronounced in the perpendicular direction.
+Although the very-high-energy cut-offs observed ($\gamma\sim10^2$) are likely an artefact of the approximations introduced in our approach, the moderate-energy parts of the distributions are consistent with flare observations in the solar corona.
+The bulk of the energy distribution remains within the range of SXR (energy $\lesssim 10$~keV and $\gamma \lesssim 1.02$), while the non-thermal tails reach energies compatible with HXR Bremsstrahlung emission (energy $ > 10$~keV, $\gamma \sim [1.02-2]$).\\ We distinguished three stages in the evolution: I. an initial injection phase marked by an adjustment of the initially thermal electrons to the turbulent environment; II. a sustained acceleration phase characterised by efficient energy gain; and III. a saturation phase with slower evolution and converged, unchanging non-thermal features.\\ The analysis of energy-exchange terms indicates that perpendicular-gradient effects dominate the acceleration and efficiently pump energy into the particle motion, while curvature effects play a secondary role, mainly for particles travelling on extended trajectories.
+Statistical correlations between energy gain and pitch angle further confirm that the strongest energisation occurs for electrons trapped in bouncing trajectories, which is consistent with stochastic, Fermi-like acceleration mechanisms mediated by turbulence.
+This is in turn consistent with the analysis of \citealt{Bacchini2024}, supported here by quantitative measurements allowed by our new numerical approach. \\ Overall, these results support the interpretation that KHI-induced looptop turbulence provides an efficient mechanism to produce non-thermal electrons in post-flare coronal loops, thereby contributing to the observed X-ray emission.
+Although the study here adopted an idealised 2.5D MHD background that does not incorporate the reconnection zone above the post-flare loop, our findings are expected to carry over to turbulent flare arcades as found in recent full-3D MHD settings of the standard flare evolution \citep{Ruan_2023,Ruan2024}.